CrayLabs/SmartSim/doc/model.rst

 The Experiment Driver script
 ============================
-Begin by initializing a SmartSim Experiment object with the required import modules and launching a standalone database:
+Begin by importing the required modules, initializing a SmartSim ``Experiment`` object, and launching a standalone database:

 .. code-block:: python